 Susmita Saha is a Delhi-based Features Writer.
 She has worked as an Assistant Editor at India Today and The Telegraph and writes on arts and culture, films, travel, food, architecture, design and various other lifestyle subjects.
 She has seriously itchy feet and plans to tick the world off her bucket list, one burger at a time.

-Mrunmayi is an independent writer with over five years of experience in arts and lifestyle journalism.
-She has worked with several print and online publications based out of Pune and Goa.
-In the realm of food, she has contributed reviews, topical stories and long features primarily to Pune Mirror, The Goan, Planet-Goa, and the website goa.me.
-A foodie with an eclectic taste, she enjoys a well-prepared spread of English Breakfast as much as some fiery Kolhapuri mutton curry.
+We at Eazydiner feel privileged to have worked with someone like Mrunmayi who was an independent writer with over five years of experience in arts and lifestyle journalism.
+She had worked with several print and online publications based out of Pune and Goa.
+In the realm of food, she had contributed reviews, topical stories and long features primarily to Pune Mirror, The Goan, Planet-Goa, and the website goa.me.
+A foodie with an eclectic taste, she enjoyed a well-prepared spread of English Breakfast as much as some fiery Kolhapuri mutton curry.

 A true blue Kolkata foodie, Anindya loves cooking and eating his Kosha Mangsho.
 Anindya weaves stories around food as he believes exceptional food is an emotional experience.
 Previously a restauranter, now a passionate photographer and traveller, he runs a successful blog called Pikturenama and contributes to other publications.